-Fall Welcome events help connect you to the SLU community from the first day.
+- Attend Fall Welcome: Fall Welcome events help connect you to the SLU community from the first day.

-Try and find at least two to three organizations to join in the fall semester.
+- Get involved: Try and find at least two to three organizations to join in the fall semester.
 Try something you’ve never done before.
 By getting involved, you’ll start to develop your support system on campus.

-Take advantage of all the programs and services available to assist you, including the Student Success Center, TRIO Support Services, Campus Ministry and your fellow first-generation college students.
+- Use campus resources: Take advantage of all the programs and services available to assist you, including the Student Success Center, TRIO Support Services, Campus Ministry and your fellow first-generation college students.

-Balance, organization and time management will be key to your success.
+- Find and maintain balance: Balance, organization and time management will be key to your success.
 Remember the hard work that got you here will also help keep you here.

-Provide your family members with an idea of what college is like.
+- Ask your family for support: Provide your family members with an idea of what college is like.
 Share your daily activities with them, and tell them how they can best support you.

 Officially, a first-generation college student is defined as a student whose parent/s or legal guardians have not completed a bachelor’s degree at a four-year college or university.

 Nearly 15 percent of undergraduate students at SLU are first-generation college students.
 You are not alone!

 SLU makes a special effort to support first-generation college students.
 Some students participate in TRIO programs, such as the Student Support Services program and the McNair Scholars Program.